VasoVamvSt/ML-assign/readme.md

-##MSc Business Analytics -  	Machine Learning and Content Analytics
+# Sentiment Analysis on Social Media Comments

-This repository contains the materials and code for the project Sentiment Analysis On Social Media Comments conducted by team Delta as part of the machine learning course.
-Below is a detailed explanation of the structure and contents of the repository.
+This repository contains the materials and code for the project **Sentiment Analysis on Social Media Comments** conducted by Team Delta as part of the Machine Learning course in the MSc Business Analytics program.

-Repository Structure
+## Repository Structure

-/dataset/
+### /dataset/
 This folder contains the datasets used for training and testing our models.
 The data has been split into indexed and preprocessed versions for different stages of the pipeline.

-/index/
+- **/index/**

-df_test_indexed.csv: The test dataset with added indexes. df_training_indexed.csv: The training dataset with added indexes.
+  - `df_test_indexed.csv`: The test dataset with added indexes.
+  - `df_training_indexed.csv`: The training dataset with added indexes.

-/preprocessed/
+- **/preprocessed/**

-df_test_preprocessed.csv: The test dataset after preprocessing. df_training_preprocessed.csv: The training dataset after preprocessing. test.csv: The raw test dataset. train.csv: The raw training dataset.
+  - `df_test_preprocessed.csv`: The test dataset after preprocessing.
+  - `df_training_preprocessed.csv`: The training dataset after preprocessing.
+  - `test.csv`: The raw test dataset.
+  - `train.csv`: The raw training dataset.

-/notebooks/
+### /notebooks/
-This folder contains Jupyter notebooks used during the different phases of the project:
+This folder contains Jupyter notebooks used during various stages of the project:

-indexing.ipynb: This notebook includes the code for indexing the datasets. preprocessing.ipynb: Contains code for preprocessing the datasets (e.g., cleaning, tokenization, etc.). training_with_tuning.ipynb: This notebook covers the model training process and hyperparameter tuning. readme.md
-This file provides an overview of the repository and the project structure.
+- **indexing.ipynb**: Code for indexing the datasets.
+- **preprocessing.ipynb**: Code for data preprocessing (e.g., cleaning, tokenization).
+- **training_with_tuning.ipynb**: Code for model training and hyperparameter tuning.

-Report
+### Report
-The full report for the project is included in this repository as a PDF document.
-The report details the following:
+The full project report is available in PDF format and includes:

-Introduction and problem statement
+- Introduction and problem statement
-Data preprocessing steps
+- Data preprocessing steps
-Model selection and training process
+- Model selection and training process
-Hyperparameter tuning
+- Hyperparameter tuning
-Results and evaluation metrics
+- Results and evaluation metrics
-Conclusion and future work
+- Conclusion and future work

-Presentation
+### Presentation
-A presentation summarizing the project's key points and findings is also included in PDF format.
-It covers:
+A presentation summarizing the key points and findings of the project is included in PDF format, covering:

-The project overview
+- Project overview
-The machine learning approach taken
+- Machine learning approach
-Key results and insights
+- Key results and insights
-Final conclusions
+- Final conclusions

+## Usage
+Clone the repository and navigate through the notebooks for detailed code execution.
+The datasets required for training and testing are located in the `/dataset/` folder.

+1. **Indexing:** Run `indexing.ipynb` to add indexes to the raw datasets.
+2. **Preprocessing:** Execute `preprocessing.ipynb` to clean and preprocess the data.
+3. **Model Training:** Use `training_with_tuning.ipynb` for training the model and performing hyperparameter tuning.

+## Contact
+For any queries or issues related to the project, please contact **Team Delta**.